 Many things are considered quintessentially Irish – a pint of Guinness, a trad music session at the corner pub, quaint villages full of friendly faces – but that’s only half of what there is to see on the Emerald Isle.
 One of the best ways to truly take it all in is to ditch the winding roads and hit one of its many undulating trails.
-Here are eight uniquely Hibernian sights and experiences you can look forward to on your next hiking trip.
+Here are eight uniquely Irish sights and experiences you can look forward to the next time you go hiking in Ireland.

 Yes, it does rain a bit in Ireland.
 Yet that is precisely what nourishes the lush, green grass giving the island its nickname.
 Fortunately these showers are regularly interrupted by huge breaks in the skies, providing ample opportunities for multi-hued arcs of light to bend across the land.
 The sight of a proper Irish rainbow (and the much welcomed warmth of the sunshine piercing the rainclouds) can be worth more than the pot of gold found at its elusive end.

 Sheep are ubiquitous across the Irish countryside, but most of those along the well-trodden tourist trails are of the rather domesticated variety.
 It’s the almost wild strays which come replete with ram’s horns (both male and female in fact).
 Once you venture off the beaten path and head cross-country you’ll soon come face to face with some exceptionally Irish sheep as they wander like fluffy white clouds.
 One other unique characteristic of Irish sheep is their various paint jobs.
 In more remote areas, farmers keep track of their roving herds by spray-painting them.
 Some are even emblazoned with the local county’s Gaelic football team’s colours.